-Regular employees whose paid holidays have been scheduled into their work rotations per Clause 16.2 and who are required to work on a paid holiday as listed per Clause 16.1, shall be paid a rate of one and one-half times his/her rate of pay for hours worked.
+Regular employees whose paid holidays have been scheduled into their work rotations per Clause 16.2 (Scheduling of Paid Holidays) and who are required to work on a paid holiday as listed per Clause 16.1 (Paid Holidays), shall be paid a rate of one and one-half times their rate of pay for hours worked.
 There will be no further compensation or paid day off in lieu as the paid holidays have been scheduled into the employee's work rotation.